atolab/zenoh-web/content/docs/migration/MigrationGuide-v0.5.x-v0.6.x.md

 }
 ```

-The Volumes and Storages can be dynamically added/removed at runtime via PUT/GET on the admin space, updating the storage_manager plugin config under `@/router/<router_id>/config/plugins/storage_manager`.
+Providing that the Zenoh router is configured with write permission on its admin space, the Volumes and Storages can be dynamically added/removed
+at runtime via PUT/GET on the admin space, updating the storage_manager plugin config under `@/router/<router_id>/config/plugins/storage_manager`.
 Examples:
  - to add a memory Storage:
    ```bash